 However, exercise caution.
-One of the “booby traps” that we’ve identified is articles or websites that LOOK like they are supportive of breastfeeding but actually perpetuate myths and misinformation, or provide information that is not evidence-based.
-Some websites & magazines have clear conflicts of interest, so we can not recommend any websites that are not WHO-Code compliant.
+One Booby Trap® we’ve identified is articles or websites that LOOK like they are supportive of breastfeeding, but actually spread myths and misinformation, or provide information that is not evidence-based.
+Some websites & magazines have clear conflicts of interest, so we cannot recommend any websites that are not WHO-Code compliant.
 Some breastfeeding companies have conflicts of interest too, such as pump companies that want you to think you can’t breastfeed without one (not all pump companies do this).
-As you can imagine, it is really hard to police the information on the web, so we are going to provide you with a start of where you can find great breastfeeding information, and will work hard to continuously develop these resources.
+As you can imagine, it is really hard to police the information on the web.
+Therefore, we’ve created a list of our favorite sources of good breastfeeding information.
+We will work hard to continuously develop these resources.

 La Leche League: There is a vast database of breastfeeding information on this website, and a good index page of general topics.
 To find answers to obscure issues (e.g. how to handle lipase in breast milk), use the search feature.
-Unfortunately, some of the information on this site is out of date too, but it is still an excellent resource.
+Make sure to check the date on any post to make sure you’re reading the most current information.

 Finding Local Support & Resources

 International Board Certified Lactation Consultant (IBCLC): If you have a breastfeeding problem, you need an IBCLC!
 These healthcare professionals have the skills to assist mothers and babies with a wide variety of lactation issues.
 Find an IBCLC through the International Lactation Consultant Association’s directory.
 If you’re in the USA, you can also search the United States Lactation Consultant Association’s directory.

 Other breastfeeding credentials: While an IBCLC is needed for complex breastfeeding issues, there are other breastfeeding certifications that can provide basic support and education for breastfeeding families.
 These certifications show that a person has had some formal training in lactation.
 The amount and type of education varies among the different organizations.
 You can learn more about the scope of practice for each certification one the respective websites.